okeshawarz/prospectus/draft5.md

 is the unit this essay will primarily use, treating *zones* as rent controlled or non controlled.

 The logic behind this approach is relatively straightforward.
-My goal is to compare zones in which rent control is enacted to zones that can plausibly be considered as part of the same rental market that were never controlled during that interval.
+My goal is to compare zones in which rent control is enacted to zones that can plausibly be considered part of the same rental market but were never controlled during that interval.
 Since a metropolitan area consists of many such zones, some of which fell under rent control and some of which did not, this approach can be considered as a type of generalized case study approach (following @dube2010) evaluating the impacts of rent controls in each metropolitan area.
-One of the difficulties noted in the introduction and by authors such as @arnott1995 is that there is significant heterogeneity within the type of rent control policies that are enacted by cities, ranging from hard rent controls that remain in place for a small number of housing units in New York City and the West Coast, to relatively "soft" rent controls that provide for vacancy decontrol.
+One of the difficulties noted in the introduction and by authors such as @arnott1995 is that there is significant heterogeneity within the type of rent control policies that are enacted by cities, ranging from relatively "hard" rent controls that remain in place for a small number of housing units in New York City and the West Coast, to "soft" rent controls that involve generous yearly rent increases and vacancy decontrol.
 This policy heterogeneity means that a single dummy variable will not accurately reflect the treatment effect of a wide variety of control types; @gilderbloom2007, for example, finds evidence that rent control policies in New Jersey cities are not particularly salient.
 An alternate specification will attempt to test for the salience of rent control laws by accounting for differences in rent control types, primarily with respect to the presence or absence of vacancy decontrol and condo conversion provisions.
 Finally, the direction of causality is important; a final specification will use distributed lags using AHS data every 4 years^[Each metropolitan area in the AHS survey is sampled on a rotating basis every two years, leading to 4-year data cycles.]

 ### Specification 1

-The simplest empirical specification is a Difference-in-Differences (DD) model with year- and metropolitan area-fixed effects
+The simplest empirical specification is a Difference-in-Differences (DD) model with year- and zone-fixed effects

-$$ y_{ijy} =  \delta_{jy} + \alpha_{jy} + \beta_t T_{ijy} + \epsilon_{iy}, $$
+$$ y_{ijy} =  \delta_{jy} + \alpha_{jy} + \beta_t R_{ijy} + \epsilon_{iy}, $$

-for the metropolitan-level DD specification where, for zone $j$ in metropolitan area $i$, and year $y$, $y_{iy}$ is a vector of the outcome variables [total housing stock, total rental units, median rent, length of rental tenure], $\alpha$ is metropolitan-area fixed effects, $\delta$ is housing unit fixed effects, and $\epsilon$ is year fixed effects. $T_{ijy}$ is a dummy variable that takes the value 1 if the zone was subject to rent control during year *y* and 0 otherwise.
+for the metropolitan-level DD specification where, for zone $j$ in metropolitan area $i$, and year $y$,
+$y_{iy}$ is a vector of the outcome variables [total housing stock, total rental units, median rent, length of rental tenure],
+$\alpha$ is zone fixed effects,
+$\delta$ is housing unit fixed effects, and
+$\epsilon$ is year fixed effects.
+$R_{ijy}$ is a dummy variable that takes the value 1 if the zone was subject to rent control during year *y* and 0 otherwise.
 The null hypothesis is that the presence of rent controls do not have a significantly different effect on the outcome variables in $y_{ijy}$ in the treatment group vs. the control group.
 The alternative hypothesis is that, in the years following the imposition of rent controls, there will be a significant divergence in some or all of the outcome variables $y$.

 In this case, both the sign of the coefficient and its magnitude are important-- I am interested in *how much* rent regulation policies might affect rents and the housing stock-- it may be that the effects are negligible.
-Thus, the biasness of the estimation is important.

 ### Specification 2